w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ## Conclusion

 Avalanche has made some design decisions that allow for an improved smart-contract development environment in which protocol engineers can have the freedom to create their own blockchains and include them in the Avalanche ecosystem via subnets.
 The trade-offs are that the autonomy of design is limited and blockchains have to buy into the design decisions of Avalanche's main chains.
-Subnets are not able to share the security of the main chains.
-However, they are able to utilize the low-transaction fee to create working applications quickly.
-We have even seen some Ethereum projects move to Avalanche to take advantage of the lower fees.
-Whereas Polkadot provides a heterogeneous model, in which parachains have autonomy in the way they design their block production systems.
-In adition, parachains utilize block finality and security of the Relay-chain, and use [XCM](learn-xcm) to pass native trustless messages, instead of having to rely on bridges.
+Unlike parachains on Polkadot, Subnets are not able to share the security of the main chains.
+In addition to utilizing block finality and security of the Relay-chain, parachains on Polkadot use [XCM](learn-xcm) to pass native trustless messages, instead of having to rely on multiple bridging solutions.
+However, Subnets are easy to launch when compared to parachains, given that they only need a recommended minimum of 5 validators, which make the costs of launch predictable.
+Avalanche has plans to implement shared security, interoperability, composability and on-chain governance features which are already offered by Polkadot.

 ## References